Master's Economics: Behavioural Economics & Game Theory (track)

 - Behavioural Economics & Game Theory;

-Each track provides you with an advanced level of understanding of the economics core (microeconomics, macroeconomics, and econometrics) in combination with an expert level of understanding in behavioural economics and game theory.
+Each track provides you with an advanced level of understanding of the economics core (microeconomics, macroeconomics, and econometrics) in combination with an upper-advanced level of understanding in your chosen specialisation.

 Upon successful completion of the programme, you will receive an accredited Master's degree in Economics and the title Master of Science (MSc).